 - User-Controlled Wallets

-- Under If, click + Add Condition to select a condition template.
+Under If, click + Add Condition to select a condition template.
 You can add one or more conditions to each policy.
-If multiple conditions are applied, the policy will be triggered only if the transaction satisfies all conditions.
-To learn more about conditions, see Select condition template.
+If multiple conditions are applied, the policy will be triggered only if the request satisfies all conditions.

-- Under Then, Select the action to be taken if the policy is triggered (i.e., Auto Approval, Auto Rejection, and Approval Quorum), then click Next.
-To learn more about approval actions, see Set approval action.
+Under Then, select the action to be taken if the policy is triggered (i.e., Auto Approval, Auto Rejection, and Approval Quorum), then click Next.

 - Review the policy you just configured, then click Next.